second-front/data-exercise/README.md

         * This container uses the [jupyter-pyspark-notebook Docker image from the distro](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#core-stacks)

-You can tunnel into the a container: `docker exec -it <CONTAINER NAME> bash`
+You can tunnel into either container by running: `docker exec -it <CONTAINER NAME> bash`

 > For each container, after you login once, your connection credentials are stored in your web browser